 Spinach Noodle Salad with Ponzu Dressing

-This asian style salad has a special dressing that's rich in umami.
+This asian-style vegetarian noodle salad has a special ponzu dressing that's rich in umami.
 By food stylist @lolperry and photography by @ellisparrinder

 - Preparation Time25 mins